giloushaker/nr-editor/README.md

 ## Usage
 Launch the NewRecruit Data Editor application.

+Select the system you want to edit, or create a new one.

 Open an existing data file or create a new one.

 Save your changes.